nbw/fly-multi-region/README.md

 A library for using Fly.io's Multi-Region Databases with Ecto.

+This library assumes that:

+- You have an app hosted on Fly.io
+- You've already created and configured read-replica databases on Fly.
+Refer to [Fly.io's documentation](https://fly.io/docs/getting-started/multi-region-databases/) for more information on how to do that.

 ### Warning

 It's likely that Fly will implement their own version of this library.
 So this library should serve as a proof-of-concept.
 There are a number of assumptions and improvements that could be made.
 Please use this library at your own risk and know that I never intended it to be used in production.